NSW Special Search Service

 If your searches result in you locating an address for your relative/s, you can either write directly to your relative/s or contact a post adoption agency for advice or assistance with mediating contact with your relative/s.

 - Phone the Post Adoption Resource Centre: 1800 236 762

 - Phone the Forced Adoption Support Service: 1800 21 03 13

-If you are a NSW Former Ward who was not adopted, or a parent of a NSW Former Ward you will need to complete the steps below before making contact with the Special Search Service
+If you are a ‘care leaver’ (i.e. former NSW ward, grew up in a children’s home or were in foster care) you will need to complete the step below before making contact with the Special Search Service.

 If you are a ‘care leaver’ you need to complete this application form and lodge it with the Department of Communities and Justice: Application for Access to Records for Care Leavers

 .If you are a family member of a ‘care leaver’ you will need to contact the Right to Information Unit, Department of Communities and Justice, phone: (02) 9716 2662 or email: email@example.com.